FastPass-Devs/FastPass/README.md

 * Autofill login information
 * Export user's information
 * Encryption of data
+* Page for Terms of Service

 ## What each team member is working on:
 * Anat - Landing Page
 * Jolie - Home Page/Dashboard, Sidebar
-* Joshua - Privacy Policy Page, Password Generator, and TOS
+* Joshua - Password Generator, and TOS
 * Justin - 0-knowledge encryption log in